 The first grape vines in Western Australia were planted near Fremantle soon after the first colonists arrived in 1829.
 By 1832, Thomas Waters of Olive Farm near Guildford was selling wine by the gallon – the first Western Australian wine.
 While it has not operated continuously as a commercial vineyard, Olive Farm Wines was revived in 1934 when the property was purchased by Yugoslavian immigrant Ivan Yurisich.

-Thomas Waters has been described as a botanist, but other accounts at the time called him a gardener and plant collector.
+Thomas Waters has been described as a botanist, but other accounts from the 1830s called him a gardener and plant collector.
 Before emigrating to Western Australia, he had spent time in South Africa obtaining plants for a nurseryman in London.

 The Heritage Council of Western Australia prepared an extensive account of Waters’ operations in the process of compiling a heritage assessment on the cellar building, which is still standing.
 It related that in 1848 Waters’ property was inspected by the Vineyard Society for the purposes of a report to consider forming a Vineyard Company.
 The report described the property as follows: